 Ushers greet parishioners coming to Mass, collect offerings, pass out weekly bulletins, help with parking for special events, and straighten the church after Mass.
 They also carry out other duties before and during Mass.
 To volunteer, please contact our head usher, Jim Clavin, at [email protected].

-First Sunday Potluck Social
+Monthly Potluck Social

 This event continues to grow in size and length as there is ample room for both children to play on one side of the gym while the adults socialize for several hours on the other side.

 Newcomers or visitors are warmly welcome and should not worry about not having a dish to share on your first visit!